ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/03-quicksort.md

 #### Implementing partitioning

-The informal algorithm in @sec:partition can be implemented as pseudocode like this:
+The informal algorithm in @sec:sorting-2:partitioning can be implemented as pseudocode like this:

     partition(arr, start, end, p) -> Int:
         swap(arr, start, p)              // Put the pivot at the start of the interval.